 Staff have their own teaching rooms where work is displayed to give students a sense of pride in their progress and achievements.
-Classrooms have digital projectors and associated whiteboard equipment linked to a state of the art school network which provides students with safe access to a wireless network and a range of software as well as specialist teaching software.
+Classrooms have digital projectors and associated whiteboard equipment linked to a state of the art school network, which provides students with safe access to a wireless network and a range of specialist educational software.

-The learning resource centres on both schools are open throughout the day, including lunchtime and after school for homework club.
-It offers computer facilities and a comfortable place where students can learn and study independently.
+The libraries on both schools are open throughout the day, including lunchtime and after school for homework club.
+They offer computer facilities and a comfortable place where students can learn and study independently.